 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

-- how federal, state, tribal, and local governments are addressing environmental justice,
+- how state, tribal, and local governments are addressing environmental justice,

-- methods for including multiple stakeholders in environmental justice conversations and processes.
+- and methods for including multiple stakeholders in environmental justice conversations and processes.